ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 {{% mefigure "images/1937-02-09-ithaca-journal.jpg" "Feb 9, 1937,  **The Ithaca Journal**" "400" /%}}

-Emily fell and broke her hip while on her way to services at Brookton Congregational Church on October 10, 1937.
+Emily fell and broke her hip while on her way to services at Brooktondale Congregational Church on October 10, 1937.
 She would spend the last several weeks of her life in Memorial Hospital where she died on November 3, at 76 years old.

 {{% mefigure "images/1937-10-15-ithaca-journal.jpg" "Oct 15, 1937, The Ithaca Journal via newspapers.com."
 "400" /%}}